lsst/citizen-science/index.rst

 ..
 Important::

     This documentation area is under development and only in the early stages of design.
-    It should not be used nor consulted for a place of information at this time.
+    It should not be used nor consulted for information at this time.

     The currently active documentation is available at `Rubin Observatory Citizen Science <https://rubinobservatory.org/for-scientists/citizen-science>`_.